Life Skills at Highfield Littleport Academy

 Community |

-Why are Life Skills so important?
+Why is this so important?

 Developing independence and confidence are key areas in many of our child’s needs.
 Highfield have a highly individualised approach to ensure that personal requirements are addressed.